NekrobaDA/Pokemon_Crystal_Cross/README.md

 This is a hack of the Pokémon Crystal disassembly.

+UPDATE- being converted to 16bit, some features are broken as I work out the kinks

 Features-

 Added Weavile, Yanmega, Honckrow, Mismagius, Gliscor, Ambipom, Leafeon, and Glaceon<br/>
 Adapted the unused Farfetch'd evolution, Madame, renamed Wu'Duk<br/>
 Additionally includes a fanmade evolution for Dunsparce- Duserpent<br/>
+Added Alolan Vulpix and Ninetales<br/>
-(removed Sunkurn, Igglybuff, Cleffa, Smoochum, Tangela, Jynx, Mr Mime, and Bellossom)
+(removed Sunkurn, Igglybuff, Cleffa, Smoochum, Tangela, Jynx, Mr Mime, and Bellossom)<br/>
+((may be readded in the future))

 13 more weekly encounter pokemon in addition to Lapras;<br/>
 Sunflora, Electabuzz, Snorlax, Magmar, Farfetch'd, Marowak,<br/>